flameshot-org/flameshot-org.github.io/content/docs/guide/imgur_help.md

 > Error transferring https://api.imgur.com/3/image?title=&description=2022-07-12_12-26 - server replied: nginx

 To mitigate that, since version 11.0.0, users can use their own Client ID.
-This way their quota would be independent of other FLamehsot users.
+This way their quota would be independent of other Flameshot users.
 To create your own Client ID, you can follow the following steps:

 1. Login to your Imgur account
 2. go to <https://api.imgur.com/oauth2/addclient>